 Site Selection

 Site selection is the first and possibly the most important step in the planning process.
 You need to decide if chestnuts can be grown in your area, and on your soil.
-In general, if you live south of a line from about Maquoketa, through Cedar Rapids and Ames, to Council Bluffs, then you are probably within the climate range where pure Chinese chestnuts can be grown (as long as they are from northern, hardy sources).
+In general, i n Iowa, if you live south of a line from about Maquoketa, through Cedar Rapids and Ames, to Council Bluffs, then you are probably within the climate range where pure Chinese chestnuts can be grown (as long as they are from northern, hardy sources).
 The closer you get to that line, the more marginal they become.
 North of that line, but east of Interstate 35 (roughly the Northeast quarter of the state), blight resistant hybrids between Chinese and American chestnuts are a viable alternative to the pure Chinese chestnuts.
 Care should be taken to select strains of hybrids that will produce nuts large enough for the commercial market.
 The most-cold hardy hybrids can tolerate -50°F.

 After climate, the next most important site consideration is soil drainage.
 Chestnuts require a well-drained soil.
 They will not tolerate poor drainage.
 They will tolerate dry, sandy or gravelly soils.
 If you are not intimately familiar with the soil drainage characteristics of your particular site, you should consult the NRCS or your district forester.